amient/python-kafka-gradle-template/README.md

 already been generated for the provided example.

-## building is simple afterwards
+## building python modules

     ./gradlew :python-kafka-mirror:build

-## running the application using generated venv
+## running python moudles using generated venv

 The application requires some environmental variables so they need to be exported first